 He also commands a special unit consisting of 7,000 fighters of various nationalities, including Iraqis, Iranian, Syrians, Lebanese, Afghans and Pakistanis, he added.

-Ghaffari took command over most units of Lebanon's Hizbullah, Iraq's al-Nujaba brigade, the Afghani Fatemiyoun Brigade and Pakistani Zaynabiyoun Brigade after the death of former IRGC commander Hussein Hamadni in Syria under mysterious circumstances.
+Ghaffari took command over most units of Lebanon's Hizbullah, Iraq's al-Nujaba brigade, the Afghan Fatemiyoun Brigade and Pakistani Zainabiyoun Brigade after the death of former IRGC commander Hussein Hamadni in Syria under mysterious circumstances.

 "The size of the force consisting of these groups under his direct control is estimated at 15,000 fighters at the very least, and the movement of non-Syrian fighters from Iraq and Iran is carried out under his direct supervision," al-Abdullah said.

 One of the fundamental elements of the Iranian plan is to bring about demographic change in many Syrian areas, Syrian lawyer Bashir al-Bassam told Diyaruna.